zaireali649/templates/llm-txt/LLM_TXT_STANDARDS.md

 ---

 **Summary**: Invest time in clear, specific, well-structured descriptions.
-The quality of your `llm.txt` directly impacts AI code agent performance.
+The quality of your `llms.txt` directly impacts AI code agent performance.